 Keep in mind it is almost impossible to arrange new financing when you’re already in default on your existing mortgage.
 Refinancing your mortgage will depend on your income, credit report, value of your home and the amount of your mortgage.
 If you’re not sure of the value of your home, contact me.
 I will be happy to help and I can usually give you a pretty good estimate right away with just some basic information.

 If your financial situation has improved or will shortly, filing bankruptcy will halt your foreclosure proceedings temporarily.
 Unfortunately, without repayment, you will be right back to facing foreclosure after the bankruptcy discharge.
 You may also want to note that filing bankruptcy does not change ownership of the home and it will still belong to you.
 The lender would still have to foreclose to take back title to the home, leaving you with not just a bankruptcy but also a foreclosure.

 If you have recently been served with a foreclosure lawsuit you still have enough time to sell your home.
 We can help you sell your home quickly and if you have no equity, we can negotiate a short sale for you, free of charge.
 A short sale allows you to sell your home for less than you owe and have your remaining mortgage debt forgiven.

 Deed in lieu of foreclosure:

 A deed in lieu of foreclosure is basically a voluntary foreclosure.
-You would have to apply and be approved by your lender for this option and a deed in lieu is not generally available if you have more than one loan on your property.
+You would have to apply and be approved by your mortgage company for this loss mitigation option, and a deed in lieu is not generally available if you have more than one loan on your property.
 As lenders prefer other workout options, even if you do qualify for a deed in lieu, the lender may first require that you attempt to modify the loan or sell the home.